Maserati Ghibli (M157): Ghibli

 Both the Ghibli and the Quattroporte share the same suspension although the Skyhook suspension is optional on the former.
 An optional Koni adaptive sport suspension is also available.
-From the 2018 model year the Ghibli can be optioned with one of two new trims, namely GranSport and GranLusso, all of which relate to the interior of the car with the GranSport trim featuring an aggressive front bumper.
+From the 2018 model year, the Ghibli can be optioned with one of two new trims, namely GranSport and GranLusso, all of which relate to the interior of the car with the GranSport trim featuring an aggressive front bumper.

 The Ghibli uses a customized version of the Uconnect infotainment system found in other FCA vehicles like the Dodge Charger.
 Buyers have different leather upholstery for the interior to choose from.
 An Alcantara headliner, a premium Harman Kardon or Bowers and Wilkins sound system, wood, carbon fiber and optional metal and weaved leather interior inserts and steering wheel are available as an option.

 Safety features and amenities include adaptive cruise control, adaptive LED headlights supplied by Magnetti Marelli, lane keep assist, steering assist and brake force assist.
 The car received a five-star crash test rating from NCAP due to these features.

 Ghibli S

 The S is a high-performance variant of the Ghibli boasting power output and performance improvements.
 It was initially powered by a 410 PS version of the twin-turbocharged V6 engine used in the Ghibli but was uprated at 430 PS in 2017.
-Despite the similarities to the Alfa Romeo V6 engine, which is also manufactured by Ferrari, the Maserati engine is not related to the Alfa Romeo engine since the Maserati engine is a 60-degree V6 (using a block cast by Chrysler) rather than Alfa Romeo's 90-degree unit.
-The same unit is also used by the high performance version of the Levante SUV as well as some Quattroporte models.
+Despite the similarities to the Alfa Romeo V6 engine, which is also manufactured by Ferrari, the engines are not related to each other since the Maserati engine is a 60-degree V6 (using a block cast by Chrysler) rather than Alfa Romeo's 90-degree unit.
+The same unit is also used by the high-performance version of the Levante SUV as well as the base trims of the Quattroporte.

-The Ghibli S was initially equipped with a hydraulic power steering which was changed to an electric power steering when the Ghibli range received updates.
+The Ghibli S was initially equipped with a hydraulic power steering which was changed to an electric power steering when the Ghibli range was updated for the 2018 model year.
 It also benefits from the same safety features as the base Ghibli.

 Ghibli Neiman Marcus

-In occasion of Maserati's centenary, the limited edition Maserati 100th Anniversary Neiman Marcus Ghibli S Q4 is the luxury car included in the 2014 edition of the Neiman Marcus Christmas Book gift catalogue.
+In occasion of Maserati's centenary, the limited-edition Maserati 100th Anniversary Neiman Marcus Ghibli S Q4 was the luxury car included in the 2014 edition of the Neiman Marcus Christmas Book gift catalogue.
 It is distinguished by Grigio Maratea paint over a Cuoio tan leather interior, forged multi-spoke wheels and black grille surround.
-The allotment is limited to 100 units, each priced at $95,000.
+The allotment was limited to 100 units, each priced at US$95,000.

 2020 Facelift

-A face lifted Maserati Ghibli and hybrid version was unveiled online on 16 July 2020.

-In a world’s first, the hybrid version of the Ghibli features a 2.0L turbocharged 4 cylinder petrol engines, with a 48 volt electric supercharger "e-Booster" and supported by a battery.
+A facelifted Maserati Ghibli and new, hybrid version were unveiled online on 16 July 2020.
+In a world first, the hybrid version of the Ghibli features a 2.0L turbocharged four-cylinder petrol engine with a 48 volt "e-Booster" electric supercharger and supported by a battery.